MafaldaSFerreira/physalia_adaptation_course-2024/README.md

 3-3: Genotype-Environnement Associations with two methods (Baypass & Redundancy Analysis)

 ### Day 4: Accounting for Structural Variants
->TO UPDATE?

 - **Data**: We focus on 12 population from Canada.
 We recommend that you pick one of the two tutorials (haploblocks by local PCA or CNVs from RAD-seq data)

 4-1: Investigating haplotypes blocks (~inversions?)

-This tutorial include working on local PCA, but also calculation of LD, Fst and observed fraction of heterozygotes which may be useful in other contexts
+This tutorial include working on local PCA, but also calculation of LD, F<sub>ST</sub> and observed fraction of heterozygotes which may be useful in other contexts

-4-2: Filtering duplicated loci in RAD-seq data (~ Copy Number Variants, CNVs)

-This tutorial show how to filter RAD loci to exclude duplicated ones (keep a reliable dataset for SNP analysis), and then how to analyse the duplicated loci for environmental associations.

-4-3: Detecting SV with Delly ??

 ### Day 5: Functional approaches

-5-1: SNPeff annotation of SNPs for coding & regulatory regions
+5-1: SNPeff annotation of SNPs for coding and regulatory regions

 5-2: Intersection between SNPs and genes with bedtools